Ramarajusairajesh/WDPS/README.md

 ```
 - Tests will run on any platform, but system metrics tests will only fully work on Windows.
 - On Linux/Mac, tests will pass but log errors for Windows-only features.

 ---

+## Demo

+1. **Launch the dashboard:**
+   - Run `dotnet run --project WDPS.App` on Windows.
+   - Interact with the UI to see real-time updates, onboarding progress, and feature suggestions.
+2. **Try toggling feature flags:**
+   - Edit `WDPS.App/FeatureFlagConfig.sample.json` to enable/disable features or switch A/B test groups.
+   - Restart the app to see changes reflected in the UI.
+3. **Simulate code activity:**
+   - Use the app and edit files in tracked directories to see code activity and analytics update.
+4. **Explore tooltips:**
+   - Hover over metrics and analytics for intelligent, context-aware guidance.

+---